 To us, it seems sound reasoning about scheduling algorithms is fiendishly difficult if done informally by "pencil-and-paper".
 We infer this from the flawed proof in the paper by Sha et al. [24] and also from [22] where Regehr points out an error in a paper about Preemption Threshold Scheduling [28].
 The use of a theorem prover was invaluable to us in order to be confident about the correctness of our reasoning (for example no corner case can be overlooked).
-The most closely related work to ours is the formal verification in PVS of the Priority Ceiling Protocol done by Dutertre [7]-another solution to the Priority Inversion problem, which however needs static analysis of programs in order to avoid it.
+The most closely related work to ours is the formal verification in PVS of the Priority Ceiling Protocol done by Dutertre [7]-another solution to the

+Priority Inversion problem, which however needs static analysis of programs in order to avoid it.
 There have been earlier formal investigations into PIP [8,10,29], but they employ model checking techniques.
 The results obtained by them apply, however, only to systems with a fixed size, such as a fixed number of events and threads.
 In contrast, our result applies to systems of arbitrary size.
 Moreover, our result is a good witness for one of the major reasons to be interested in machine checked reasoning: gaining deeper understanding of the subject matter.

-Our formalisation consists of around 210 lemmas and overall 6950 lines of readable Isabelle/Isar code with a few apply-scripts interspersed.
-The formal model of PIP is 385 lines long; the formal correctness proof 3800 lines.
-Some auxiliary definitions and proofs span over 770 lines of code.
-The properties relevant for an implementation require 2000 lines.
-The code of our formalisation can be downloaded from the Mercurial repository at http://www.dcs.kcl.ac.uk/staff/urbanc/cgi-bin/repos.cgi/pip.
+Our formalisation consists of around 600 lemmas and overall 9200 lines of readable and commented Isabelle/Isar code with a few apply-scripts interspersed.
+The formal model of PIP is 310 lines long; our graph theory implementation using relations is 1615 lines; the basic properties of PIP take around 5000 lines of code; and the formal correctness proof 1250 lines.
+The properties relevant for an implementation require 1000 lines.
+The code of our formalisation can be downloaded from the Mercurial repository at http://talisker.inf.kcl.ac.uk/cgi-bin/repos.cgi/pip.